-Directive OPS.050.0001 states, "that if the first employee responding to an incident of sexual misconduct is not a correctional officer, the employee shall immediately request that a correctional officer respond to the scene and take steps to ensure that the victim not do anything that might destroy physical evidence, i.e., brushing teeth, bathing, changing clothes, urinating, defecating, drinking, or eating."
+115.64(b) Directive OPS.050.0001 states, "that if the first employee responding to an incident of sexual misconduct is not a correctional officer, the employee shall immediately request that a correctional officer respond to the scene and take steps to ensure that the victim not do anything that might destroy physical evidence, i.e., brushing teeth, bathing, changing clothes, urinating, defecating, drinking, or eating."
 Interviews with non-security staff indicated they were aware of their responsibilities as first responders.
-Staff reported that they would immediately separate inmates and maintain sight of a victim, initiated methods to preserve a crime scene that include advising the involved inmates not to shower, change clothing, brush teeth, eat, drink, or use the toilet.
+Staff reported that they would immediately separate inmates and maintain sight of a victim, do what they could to preserve a crime scene including advising involved inmates not to shower, change clothing, brush teeth, eat, drink, or use the toilet.
+Each stated they would also immediately call supervisors.
+There were no reported allegations of sexual abuse that was reported directly to non-security staff.